elegant-scipy/elegant-scipy/markdown/ch1.markdown

         in `data`.
-    classes : list of string, same length as `data` The class each distribution in `data` belongs to. colors : list of matplotlib colorspecs
+    classes : list of string, same length as `data` The class each distribution in `data` belongs to.
-        The color corresponding to each class.
-These will be cycled in the order in which the classes appear in `classes`.
-(So it is ideal to provide as many colors as there are classes!
-The default palette contains six colors.)

     Other parameters
     ----------------